 1) Does this activity build relationships with customers/readers/important people in your industry?

-2) Does this activity actually move you in the right direction for long term gains?
+2) Does this activity actually move your business in the right direction for long-term gains?

 3) Does this activity generate revenue today or open up potential revenue streams in the future?

 If it doesn’t meet any of these criteria, either delegate the activity or get rid of it all together.
 Time is money and you’ve got a business to build!

 Fighting the entrepreneurial fight can be tough.
 It can be a lonely path that's hard to stay on sometimes.
 If there’s one thing we can truly attest to, it’s the importance of partnering up and working with other people or companies.